Henry Cisneros: Mayor of San Antonio

 Cisneros also paved the way for Pope John Paul II to visit San Antonio during the pontiff's 10-day tour to the United States in September 1987.
 More than one million people saw the Pope during his 22-hour visit to San Antonio, more than any other city on that 10-day tour.
 Cisneros' mayoral success for elevating San Antonio's reputation and economic base as a leading city in the nation led to Texas Monthly in 1999 naming him its Texas Mayor of the Century.
 The publication pointed to such achievements as a downtown riverfront redevelopment that drew tourists from far and wide and contending that he had "changed San Antonio's image from a poor and somewhat sleepy town to a culturally and economically vibrant model for the future of urban America."
 During Cisneros' tenure as mayor, San Antonio was named an All American City for 1982–83, a prestigious honor awarded by the National Civic League.

 Throughout his mayorship, Cisneros continued to live in the small house that once belonged to his grandfather in the city's west side.
-He populist positions on issues that favored the poor and the working class.
-Cisneros also funneled more than $200 million to the city's long neglected Hispanic west side for streets, gutters, libraries, and parks.
+He took populist positions on issues that favored the poor and the working class.
+Cisneros also funneled more than $200 million to the city's long-neglected Hispanic west side for streets, gutters, libraries, and parks.
 His improvements also alleviated that area's long standing flooding and drainage problems.
 Cisneros' ties to business also helped him establish an education partnership that brought together the city, the local colleges and universities, local business, and various community organizations.
-This partnership provided financial aid for college to young people in the poorest school districts of San Antonio.
+This partnership provided financial aid for college opportunities for young people in the poorest school districts of San Antonio.

 The national visibility Cisneros gained as mayor of San Antonio led to President Ronald Reagan appointing him in 1983 to the Bipartisan Commission on Central America, chaired by Henry Kissinger.
 In 1984, Democratic presidential nominee Walter Mondale tapped Cisneros as a finalist for the vice presidential nomination, which eventually went to U.S. Rep. Geraldine Ferraro.
 Cisneros was selected to give the highly visible "Platform Presentation" at the Democratic National Convention in San Francisco on July 17, 1984.
 His viability as a national leader was confirmed in 1985 when Cisneros was elected president of the National League of Cities.
-In 1986, City and State Magazine selected him as the "Outstanding Mayor" in the nation.
+In 1986, City & State magazine selected him as the "Outstanding Mayor" in the nation.
 A scholarly study of America's mayors, The American Mayor, ranked Cisneros as one of the 15 best mayors in the nation in a period that spanned the 20th century.
 He was consistently touted as senatorial and/or gubernatorial material throughout his tenure as mayor, and was identified positively by both conservatives and liberals.
 In Señor Alcalde ("Mr. Mayor"), John Gillies wrote: "He tried to avoid a political label, such as Democrat or Republican, because he wanted to consider the needs of all of San Antonio's groupings....
 He formed a bridge between conservatives and liberals..."